MrZoraman/MoonBlast/readme.md

 just the simple idea that the less there is that can go wrong, generally the less things that will go wrong.

+Being such a small protocol (~12KB), you can be sure it's not going to take up too much space.
+This library is *fast*.
+Not only is it not sending that many instructions to your CPU, but it is designed with speed in mind, making use of O(1) time whenever it can.

 # The Protocol
 As stated before, the protocol strives to be simple and efficient.
 The MoonBlast protocol contains no fluff.
 It is as small as it can be without